-- There are no health problems which would be a hazard to foster children placed in the home, and - ◆ The applicants' health would not prevent them from providing care to a foster child.
+- There are no health problems which would be a hazard to foster children placed in the home, and - The applicants' health would not prevent them from providing care to a foster child. - Applicants who will be caregivers of infants must have an up-to-date pertussis (whooping cough) vaccine, unless the immunization is contrary to the individual's health as documented by a licensed health care professional.